gonzimaster/fdf/README.md

 ## To Do List

 - Add an extra projection
-- Zoom and translate map
-- Rotate map
 - Detect key continuosly pressed.

 ## Known bugs
 - Bonus doesn't recompile when a library changes
-- Applying successive transformations to the original projected coordinates introduces artifacts at every step.
 - Doesn't print some lines when rotating
 ## Authors